wovo/torsor/readme.md

 The requirements required for providing each operation are checked by concepts.

-All operators are const and constexpr, where appropriate.
+All operators are inlined, and are const and constexpr, where appropriate.
 There are currently no exception annotations
 (I work with -fno-exceptions).
 The library itself doesn't generate any exceptions, but